RaresDrg/test-readme/README.md

   <li><b>Project Management</b>: create, update, and delete boards, which will be organized in a list for easy selection.</li>
   <li><b>Column Management</b>: configure each board by creating, updating, and deleting columns for optimal structure and making it easier to organize tasks into different categories.</li>
   <li><b>Card Management</b>: create, update, and delete cards within columns to represent tasks that include essential information such as name, description, priority, and deadline.</li>
+  <li><b>Filtering</b>: select the priority level to display only those cards that match the chosen priority, making it easier to focus on the desired tasks.</li>
 </ul>